 You can try alternating the shrimp with already cooked sausage and citrus segments for a deconstructed sort of seafood boil on a stick.
 (And throw some corn on the grate beside them.)
 Get our Grilled Shrimp Boil Skewers recipe.

-Flip a bunch of shrimp at once, sans skewers.
+Flip a bunch of shrimp at once, sans skewers or tongs.

 For truly jumbo shrimp and prawns, you can also grill them in their shells like mini lobsters, after simply snipping or slitting open the backs and removing the veins.
 Just watch for the shells to turn pink and the flesh to lose its translucence and pull them off as soon as they’re done.